UtrechtUniversity/cd2-ansible/README.md

 - Ubuntu 20.04 LTS

 ###  Installing the CD2 catalog in a local development VM
-- Navigate to the cd2-ansible directory
+1. Navigate to the cd2-ansible directory
-- Run `vagrant up`
+2. Run `vagrant up`
-- Add the following line to your hostfile (e.g. `/etc/hosts` on Unix-based systems): `192.168.60.30 cd2.ckan.test`
+3. Add the following line to your hostfile (e.g. `/etc/hosts` on Unix-based systems): `192.168.60.30 cd2.ckan.test`
-- If you are on a Windows system, log in on the controller VM (`vagrant ssh cd2-controller`) and go to the repository directory (`cd cd2-ansible`).
+4. If you are on a Windows system, log in on the controller VM (`vagrant ssh cd2-controller`) and go to the repository directory (`cd cd2-ansible`).
 This step is not applicable to Linux and macOS systems.
+5. On a GNU/Linux or macOS host make sure the SSH keys have the right permissions (skip this step on Windows): `chmod 0600 ./vagrant/ssh/vagrant`
-- Install the application using Ansible: `ansible-playbook -DK -i environments/development playbook.yml`
+6. Install the application using Ansible: `ansible-playbook -DK -i environments/development playbook.yml`
-- Press enter when Ansible asks for a password.
+7. Press enter when Ansible asks for a password.
-- You can now access the CKAN environment at <https://cd2.ckan.test/user/login>.
+8. You can now access the CKAN environment at <https://cd2.ckan.test/user/login>.
 The credentials for the default administrative user are: username `ckanadmin` and password `testtest`.
-- To log into the virtual machine using SSH, run `vagrant ssh` (on Linux or macOS) or `vagrant ssh cd2` (on Windows)
+9. To log into the virtual machine using SSH, run `vagrant ssh` (on Linux or macOS) or `vagrant ssh cd2` (on Windows)